RedHatInsights/platform-changelog-go/README.md

 The API should now be up and available on `localhost:8000`.
 You should be able to see the API in action by visiting `http://localhost:8000/api/v1/services`.

-### Testing Webhooks to the API Manually
+### Testing POST Requests to the API Manually

-Launch the API as instructed above, then we can send test webhooks to the API.
+Launch the API as instructed above, then we can send test requests to the API.

+The app is designed to take in commit and deployment data through `/api/v1/github` and `/api/v1/tekton` respectively.
+Using webhooks is also included, but they will not be used to track our platform.

-Test webhook json is provided in the `tests` directory in this repo.
+Test json is provided in the `tests` directory in this repo.

-To send the webhook, you can use curl or `make test-github-webhook`.
-The curl command is:
+To send the requests, you can use curl the following makefile commands:

-`curl -X POST -H "X-Github-Event: push" -H "Content-Type: application/json" --data "@tests/github_webhook.json" http://localhost:8000/api/v1/github-webhook`
+- `make test-github`
+- `make test-github-webhook`
+- `make test-gitlab-webhook`
+- `make test-tekton-task`.

-From there, you should be able to open a browser and see the results at: http://localhost:8000/api/v1/commits.
-There should be commits matching the webhook data that was sent.
+From there, you should be able to open a browser and see the results populated at: http://localhost:8000/api/v1/commits.
+There will be commits matching the webhook data that was sent.

 ## Running Tests